MicrosoftDocs/cpp-docs/docs/extensions/generic-classes-cpp-cli.md

 The body of such methods can also use these type parameters.

-## Example declaring non-generic method
+## Example: Declare non-generic method

 The following example declares a non-generic method, `ProtectData`, inside a generic class, `MyClass<ItemType>`.
 The method uses the class type parameter `ItemType` in its signature in an open constructed type.